-Continue cooking until the meat thermometer measures around 150 degrees.
+- Continue cooking until the meat thermometer measures around 145 degrees.
 This is where a good instant read meat thermometer in invaluable.
 Don't use one of those metal dial thermometers, treat yourself to the highly accurate and splash-proof Thermapen.
-It will last you a lifetime and never needs calibrated.
-I must have for cooking and grilling.
+It will last you a lifetime and never needs to be calibrated.
+A must have for cooking and grilling.
 Get it here.
 If you are an iPhone owner, check out our free MeatTemps reference app that allows you to easily look up the proper internal temperatures for meat.

 I have done my share of grilling pork; including BBQ ribs, tenderloins and anything else that can be found on a pig.
 I seriously do not recall ever eating a more delicious pork roast.
 The brining definitely kicked up the juiciness and tenderness of the pork loin.
 Taking the time to cook the pork slow over smoke adds just that much more flavor to this grill recipe.
 I made a lot in this case and I was happy to eat pork leftovers for about a week.
 I had sandwiches and even pork quesadillas and was upset to come home and find that my wife had thrown the rest of the roast away.
 I know it was getting old, I just didn’t want to let go!

 Made this brine and marinated 24 hours, then used dijon/herb grill recipe from this site, and everyone RAVED!
 Best pork roast ever!
 It was even a bone in pork butt and it still came out so juicy and tender with a beautiful yummy crust!
 Thanx for this recipe it is wonderful!
 It gets 5 stars from this family!